The word 'Pattki' with some characters flipped upside down in black and white.

 • Program fee: USD 3,000

-• Includes shared housing with personal accommodations for the duration of the lab
+• Shared housing with private sleeping accommodations for the full duration of the lab

-• Includes one two night group trip outside of the city, with lodging, transportation, dinner, and rest-centered programming
+• One three day group trip outside the city, including lodging, ground transportation, dinner, and rest-centered programming

-• Applications are open to Black, Indigenous, and Queer artists, researchers, and cultural workers working across disciplines and geographies
+• Eligibility: We welcome applications from Black, Indigenous, and/or Queer artists, researchers, and cultural workers across all disciplines and geographies.

-• Session I and Session II applications are due
+• Deadline: Applications for both Session I and Session II are due February 23, 2026.

 Past Participants